 Notes |

-William Thompson died in abt 1792 in Mason Co. without a will; wife and administratrix was named Mary.
+—William Thompson died in abt 1792 in Mason Co. without a will; wife and administratrix was named Mary.
 This may be William Thompson the Rev. War veteran who married Mary Jack.

-I know that this is out there on the web, but there's a problem here with dates.
-But the birth dates differ: James and Ann’s Margaret was born on 26-Sept-1772, which obviously differs from the sources about this Margaret.
-Along with this, James Thompson is in the DAR and SAR databases, but no-one seems to have applied via a daughter Margaret.
-I’ve simply not seen any primary source information about this couple.
+BUT next to the number of Thompsons in the area, there is a problem here with dates.
+The birth dates differ: Margaret daughter of James and Ann was born on 26 Sept.
+1772, which consistently differs from the sources about this Margaret.
+While Sgt.
+James Thompson is in the DAR and SAR databases, no-one seems to have applied via a daughter Margaret.
+I’ve simply not seen any source that connect James and Nancy Thompson to this Margaret.

 "The Doctor's [i.e., Dr. Elijah Currens Dimmitt] mother was born in Bracken county, the daughter of William and Margaret (Thompson) Currens.
 William Currens started the tannery just north of the town of Germantown, in Bracken county, ran the business successfully and continued in the same operation until his death, in 1844, at which time Robert P. Dimmitt was in charge as manager and closed up the business.
 The Thompsons were millers in former generations and French in genealogical descent.
 They built a number of mills in different states and some members of the family now reside in Indiana."
 [3, 4]